andrewgu/ModConfigMenu/README.md

 ![Example mod rendered in the MCM UI](https://raw.githubusercontent.com/andrewgu/ModConfigMenu/master/Res/screen2.jpg "Example mod rendered in the MCM UI")

+### Credits

+In addition to our two contributors, many thanks to two collaborators who have been critical to this project:
+Blue_Raja
+Abeclancy

 ### License

 If it's not covered by Firaxis, then it's covered by the MIT License: